janjusti/dppa/docs/report-exp.md

 #### `ColNum`

-First position of mutated amino acid, starting from 1.
+Position of mutated amino acid, starting from 1.
 For example, `ColNum` 16 would be related to every amino acid in position 16 in .fasta target file.

 #### `PossibleAminos`